Lie algebras generated by reflections in types BCD: Introduction

 \subsection{Further questions}

 The results of this paper open the door to investigating analogues for types BCD of the applications pursued by Marin in type A. For example, one can ask for the algebraic hull of the Artin groups of types B and D inside the corresponding characteristic zero Iwahori--Hecke algebras.
 The image of these Artin groups inside the finite Iwahori--Hecke algebra (defined over a finite field) has been determined by Esterle \cite{Esterle:2018} in the semisimple case.
+There may also be applications to algebraic combinatorics: the referee pointed out to us that the representation theory of Lie superalgebras in type A has been used (for example) by Stanley to study unimodality and related properties of partition statistics and other combinatorial sequences \cite{Stanley:1985}.

 More generally, let $W$ be an arbitrary Weyl group with set of reflections $S$, and let $\fs \subset \Lie(\CW)$ be the (reductive, by Lemma \ref{lemma:g-reductive}) Lie subalgebra generated by $S$.
 For the sake of completeness, it would be nice to know the structure of $\fs$ beyond the classical types ABCD.
 In type $G_2$, the Weyl group $W(G_2)$ is a dihedral group of order $12$, and we leave it as an exercise for the reader to show in that case that $\fs'$ is a direct product of two copies of $\fsl(2)$.
 For type $F_4$, calculations in GAP show that the Lie algebra $\fs$ is $510$-dimensional, but the Lie algebra's precise structure is currently unknown to the authors.
 The structure of $\fs$ for types $E_6$, $E_7$, and $E_8$ also remains open (and, currently, beyond our prowess in GAP to compute the dimensions).
 One can also ask for the structure of $\fs$ when $W$ is an arbitrary finite Coxeter group, but beyond that scope the generalities in Section \ref{subsec:generalities} begin to break down and it is no longer clear whether to expect nice answers.